 8) Utilize Barricade Tapes

 Sometimes signs and rules aren’t always enough to ensure that everyone stays safe at work.
 When you have an area that is temporarily unsafe for access, the most effective way to prevent an accident is to remove access to the area.
 A clean and easy way to prevent unsafe access is with barricade tapes that can be used to block entry until the unsafe conditions are rectified and regular access can be restored.
+You can also hire AirFicture and raise the floors in order to eliminate any floor hazards like cables.

 Maintaining a safe working environment at a company should always be the top priority.
 By following these health and safety tips you can ensure that your company is doing everything in its power to look out for the safety and well-being of its employees.